 My instant thoughts popping the bag open and taking in my first breath.
 The beans are sweet and bright, filling up the room in an instant (and making me consider adding some sort of coffee potpourri to my bedroom).
 I really catch the apple here, with a little of that honey.
 It’s the kind of bag I’d use to show a newcomer just how varied the classic coffee scent can get.

-This is a medium-roast specialty decaf coffee.
+This is a medium-roast single origin decaf coffee.
 The mouthfeel is a little on the creamier side all around, though the pourover is quintessentially thinnest and smoothest.

 Oh, this one was delicious.
 I never wanted it to end.

-This is the selling power of a carefully tended single-origin: an experience that’s hard to get anywhere else.
+This proves the selling power of a carefully tended single origin: an experience that’s hard to get anywhere else.
 The closest bag I can compare this to is Olympia Coffee’s Decaf Asterisk, another Colombian coffee with dominant sweet notes.

-Sweet coffee fans and fruity coffee fans, I’ve found one of the best specialty decaf around.
+Sweet and fruity fans, I’ve found one of the best single origin decaf coffees around.